 At Charles Sturt University, we know that real-world experience is vital to shaping confident and capable employees.
-That's why every justice studies student undertakes placement as a core part of their degree, ensuring they graduate ready to make an impact from day one.
+That's why every accounting, business and information technology student undertakes placement as a core part of their degree, ensuring they graduate ready to make an impact from day one.